-A magnificent confluence of land and sea, the long, scalloped beach of Copacabana and Leme always has a flurry of activity stretching...
+A magnificent confluence of land and sea, the long, scalloped beach of Copacabana extends for some 4km, with a flurry of activity along...

 Clube Excursionista Carioca